Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 1. Your parents never stick to a consistent bedtime routine.

 One night you’re tucked in at 8 pm, the next you’re up until midnight.
-This lack of structure disrupts your sleep patterns and leaves you feeling groggy and irritable during the day.
+The lack of structure disrupts your sleep patterns and leaves you feeling groggy and irritable during the day.
 Without a regular bedtime, you struggle to develop healthy sleep habits, which can affect your mood, concentration, and overall well-being.

 2. Meal times are a constant guessing game in your household.